Doly (Karviná): History

 In 1776 deposits of black coal were discovered in the village.
 Its exploitation began in 1794.
 Subsequently many miners and workers came and settled there.
 The village developed quickly since then.
-It was traditionally inhabited by Silesian Lachs, speaking Cieszyn Silesian dialect, additionally industrial growth lured a large influx of migrant workers, mostly from western Galicia.
+It was traditionally inhabited by Silesian Lachs, speaking Cieszyn Silesian dialect, and additionally industrial growth lured a large influx of migrant workers, mostly from western Galicia.

 According to the censuses conducted in 1880, 1890, 1900 and 1910 the population of the municipality grew from 5,488 in 1880 to 16,808 in 1910.
 In three censuses majority were Polish-speakers (at least 72.7% in 1880, at most 87.2% in 1900, 82.5% in 1910), accompanied by Czech-speakers (at mat most 16.5% in 1880, dropping to 3.6% in 1900 and growing to 5.2% in 1910) and German-speaking minority (at least 8.1% in 1900, at most 12.1% in 1910).
 In terms of religion, in 1910 the majority were Roman Catholics (87.4%), followed by Protestants (10.7%), Jews (174 or 1%), and others (151 or 0.9%).

 After World War I, fall of Austria-Hungary, Polish–Czechoslovak War and the division of Cieszyn Silesia in 1920, it became a part of Czechoslovakia.
 In 1923 the village gained town rights.
 Following the Munich Agreement, in October 1938 together with the Zaolzie region it was annexed by Poland, administratively organised in Frysztat County of Silesian Voivodeship.
 It was then annexed by Nazi Germany at the beginning of World War II.
 During the war it was for the first time amalgamated with Freistadt.
 After the war it was restored to Czechoslovakia, the amalgamation was revoked only to be again adjoined in 1948.
 As a district it declined heavily in the following decades.

 Landmarks

 Baroque Saint Peter of Alcantara Church is located there.
 It was built in 1736.
 Due to the extensive coal mining in the area, the ground lowered and the church leans 6.8° southwards.
 The church is now a protected landmark and a memento of the past, reminding the times when coal mining in Karviná was far more extensive.
 Despite its leaning, the church is still active, with Mass in Czech and Polish languages held each week.
-Near the church there is located the old cemetery.
+Near the church there is an old cemetery.